-- Synchronization Naming Rules: Select from these object standards: - Don't warn about resource naming: If selected, error detection does not warn you about named or unnamed resources encountered in your application. - ♦ Warn about named resources: Select to generate warnings for each named synchronization resource encountered within your application.
+- Warn about named resources: Select to generate warnings for each named synchronization resource encountered within your application.
 You can use this check to locate named resources that can be manipulated outside of the application. - Warn about unnamed resources: Select to generate warnings for each unnamed synchronization resource encountered in your application.
 You can use this check to find unnamed resources that might need to be named to be used by other processes or to meet a corporate naming convention.

-Note: By default, error detection does not produce warnings for either named or unnamed resources encountered during program execution.
+By default, error detection does not produce warnings for either named or unnamed resources encountered during program execution.